NadaAzzzam/front-end-interview-questions/README.md

     -Set:
     -more familiar as a Math concept, is an abstract data type which contains only distinct elements/objects without the need of being allocated orderly by index.
-    -elements just can’t be duplicate (regardless what you decide).
+    -elements just can’t be duplicate of arrays this is the main use case of set (regardless what you decide).
     -Set is considered as “keyed collection”.
+    -it's element are unique, order is irrelevent.
+    -no  need to geeting out values of set, all you need from set to check if it has certain value of no with (has())
+    - sets are also iterables
+        for(const order of orderSet) console.log(order)
+    -convertion from set to array :
+    const staff = ['nada','ayman','nada']
+    const staffUniqueArray =[... new Set(staff)] to convert it to array

 ## 31.